H4ckB4s3/nostr-name/README.md

 # Nostr.Name:

-An Experimental Web2 Bridge for HNS TLDs and Nostr Protocol
+## An Experimental Web2 Bridge for HNS TLDs and Nostr Protocol

-## Abstract
 Nostr.Name introduces an experimental framework to bridge Handshake (HNS) Top-Level Domains (TLDs) with the Nostr protocol, enabling decentralized identity and social connectivity through TXT records stored onchain or offchain.
 Compliant with NIP-05 and NIP-21 standards, Nostr.Name leverages the immutability and accessibility of HNS TLDs to map Nostr public keys (npub) to human-readable domain-based identities.
 This system facilitates seamless integration with Nostr-compatible clients by combining decentralized domain ownership with Nostr's censorship-resistant communication protocol.

 ## 1. Introduction